walmartlabs/hadoop-openstack-swifta/src/site/index.md

 There are four policies regarding uploading multi-part files to the object storage.
 The size of each part is determined by fs.swifta.partsize.

 MULTIPART_SINGLE_THREAD: When uploading a large file, split into multiple small parts, cache each part to local disk and upload each part sequentially in a single thread.
-After each part is uploaded, delete the local backup part.
+After each part is uploaded, delete the local staging part.

 MULTIPART_NO_SPLIT: When uploading a large file, continuously cache to a single local file and upload the entire file once.
 This policy requires the most disk space locally.

 MULTIPART_SPLIT: When uploading a large file, split into multiple small parts, write them to local disk while simultaneously upload them in batches.
-When a batched upload has been finished, delete the local backup parts.
+When a batched upload has been finished, delete the local staging parts.

 MULTIPART_SPLIT_BLOCK: When uploading a large file, split into multiple small parts, write them to local disk while simulatenously upload them in batches.
 When the number of parts being uploaded is larger than a default number, it would block writing to the local disk.
 This policy might be useful in the scenario where the network bandwidth for upload is extremeley small, but might be less performant in normal scenarios than the MULTIPART_SPLIT policy.